facebookarchive/wordpress/readme.txt

 * [Open Graph protocol](http://ogp.me/) markup optimizes your content for social sharing and rich story previews on Facebook, Twitter, Google+, Mixi, and more.
 Display large images, link to author pages, and improve story distribution through social news feeds.
 * [Facebook Insights](http://www.facebook.com/insights) support for Facebook accounts associated with a Facebook application.
 Track rich audience data powered by Facebook profiles (age, location, language) and see how your content is shared on Facebook.
 * Add [Like](https://developers.facebook.com/docs/reference/plugins/like/), [send](https://developers.facebook.com/docs/reference/plugins/send/), and [follow](https://developers.facebook.com/docs/reference/plugins/follow/) buttons to every post to help your site's readers share content with friends or stay connected to future content shared by your site on Facebook.
+* [Embed Facebook Posts](https://developers.facebook.com/docs/plugins/embedded-posts/) by pasting a URL into your post composer, creating a shortcode, or calling a function from your theme.
 * Enable the [Facebook Comments Box social plugin](https://developers.facebook.com/docs/reference/plugins/comments/) to encourage new comments from logged-in Facebook users and his or her Facebook friends.
 Comments associated with a post are sorted according to social signals including friend networks, most liked, or the most active discussion threads.
 Advanced features include moderation, blacklisted words, automatic grammar correction, and login support for AOL, Microsoft, and Yahoo! accounts.
 * [Like Box](https://developers.facebook.com/docs/reference/plugins/like-box/) displays recent activity from your Facebook Page and encourages new Like actions.
 * [Recommendations Bar](https://developers.facebook.com/docs/reference/plugins/recommendationsbar/) helps visitors discover additional content on your site by recommending posts and encouraging Like shares.